 This article is mainly about the best campy female prison movies from the 1960s to 1980s, although I have found a place for some classic films and more serious dramas.

-So let’s dive into the raunchy female prison movies and visit the women behind bars.
+Now, let’s look at some of the best female prison movies and visit some poor women behind bars.